Self-consistent ladder D$\Gamma$A approach: Self-consistent ladder

 \subsection{sc-\bfdga}

-The approach we propose here consists in finding a momentum-dependent self-energy for a lattice defined by the tight-binding Hamiltonian $h(\vect{k})$, that is consistent with the local irreducible vertex $\Gamma_{ph}$.
-In practice we use an iterative scheme illustrated in the lower panel of \cref{fig:flowchart}.
-This procedure bears some formal similarity to DMFT: The first step is again the construction of propagators by the DE [\cref{eq:dyson}], with a chemical potential that constrains the electron number.
+The approach we propose here consists in finding a momentum-dependent self-energy for a lattice, defined by the tight-binding Hamiltonian $h(\vect{k})$, that is consistent with the local irreducible vertex $\Gamma_{ph,\text{imp}}$.
+This can be achieved by using an iterative scheme illustrated in the lower panel of \cref{fig:flowchart} in order to underline its formal similarity to DMFT: The first step is again the construction of propagators by the DE [\cref{eq:dyson}], with a chemical potential that constrains the electron number.
 But in contrast to DMFT the self-energy is now momentum-dependent.
 In the second step we sum up all self-energy diagrams that are generated from the local vertex $\Gamma$.
 More explicitly, this step consists of the subsequent evaluation of the BSE [\cref{eq:bseq-ladder-dga}] and SDE [\cref{eq:schwidy}].
 Just as in DMFT, also here the second step is numerically much more expensive than the first (DE) step.

 The self-energy resulting from the first iteration of ladder-\dga\ is taken to be the input (or ``trial'') for the second iteration.
 Starting from the third iteration, linear combinations of trial and result self-energies from several previous iterations are used as new trials.
 The linear combination is constructed by the Anderson acceleration algorithm~\cite{Anderson1965,Walker2011}; see also Appendix~\ref{sec:implementation}.
 If the result is equal to the trial, the iteration is stopped.
+The workflow of such a calculation is illustrated in \cref{fig:algorithm}.

 To our knowledge there is no proof of uniqueness or existence of such a fixed point.
 However, we find the procedure to be convergent over a large range of parameters (cf.~\cref{fig:phase-diagram} which is discussed in Sec.~\ref{sec:results-one}).
-For convergence it can be crucial to use a DMFT self-energy with very little noise, therefore we use symmetric improved estimators \cite{Kaufmann2019} to compute it in CT-QMC.
-Noise in the vertex however does not have a large influence on the self-energy in \dga, as recently shown \cite{Kappl2020}.

 In case of convergence, the asymptotic behavior of the self-energy is largely repaired with respect to one-shot \dga \ calculations.
 Furthermore, the magnetic susceptibility in two-dimensional models stays finite at all temperatures in agreement with the Mermin-Wagner theorem.